-- Test the maturity of seeds: if they are well formed, they fall when the branch is very lightly tapped. - Cut mature Artemisia annua seed plants at the base OR remove mature seed-bearing branches of Artemisia afra. - Dry on a clean tarpaulin or sheet and protect from moisture if the weather is humid. - Tap the branches with a clean, dry stick to release the contents of the flower heads (seeds + flower pieces).
+- When the fruit takes on a grey colour, test the ripeness of the seeds on a sample: if they are well formed, they are whitish and fall when the branch is tapped. - Cut mature Artemisia annua seed plants at the base OR remove mature seed-bearing branches of Artemisia afra. - Dry on a clean tarpaulin or sheet and protect from moisture if the weather is humid. - Tap the branches with a clean, dry stick to release the contents of the flower heads (seeds + flower pieces).
 OR shake over a basin, tarpaulin, sheet or clean, dry plastic cover. - Sift the crop to remove as many impurities as possible.
-You can use a kitchen strainer and then a coarse-mesh sieve. - Seeds can be winnowed to ensure that they are very clean. - NB: this is the same process as for market garden plants of the Asteraceae family.
+You can use a kitchen strainer and then a coarse-mesh sieve.

+Seeds can be winnowed to ensure that they are very clean.
+A simple sieve with a very fine mesh is all you need.

+NB: this is the same process as for market garden plants of the Asteraceae family.